 Collaboration Between ADA Forsyth and IOF as Innovation Experts Convene at 2024 International Orthodontic Symposium

-The 2024 IOF-ADA Symposium in Cambridge highlighted global orthodontic innovation with 30 experts and 111,000 online views.
+The 2024 IOF-ADA Symposium in Cambridge showcased global orthodontic innovation with 30 experts, 20 lectures, and 111K views.

-Cambridge, MA, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- The 2024 IOF-ADA Forsyth International Orthodontic Symposium, held in Cambridge, MA, USA, on October 5-6, brought together thought leaders from around the globe to discuss the latest innovations and advancements in orthodontics.
+Cambridge, Mass, Nov.
+22, 2024 (GLOBE NEWSWIRE) -- The 2024 IOF-ADA Forsyth International Orthodontic Symposium, held in Cambridge, MA, USA, on October 5-6, brought together thought leaders from around the globe to discuss the latest innovations and advancements in orthodontics.
 This milestone event marked the first of three joint symposia by the International Orthodontics Foundation and ADA Forsyth Institute to promote global innovation in orthodontics.

 With 20 lectures and two fireside discussions led by 30 experts from 24 international institutions, the symposium attracted 111,000 online views from 52 countries and regions, in addition to the sold-out venue audience.